Understanding Female-Specific Treatment

 Why Gender-Specific Treatment Is Ideal For Women

 A study confirmed the types of mental health challenges women face are unique to their treatment preferences and comfort level.
 Additionally, women are more likely to attend and stay through treatment for substance abuse disorders when compared to men.
-Specific factors impacting the recovery experience for women include the presence of a family member.
+Specific factors impacting the recovery experience for women include the involvement of a family member.
 Including a loved one can offer the emotional support needed in recovery to thrive.
 Studies show women are more likely to complete treatment if they stayed at a specific location.
 This means if a woman finds a center offering the best treatment tailored to her needs and she stays, she is better able to complete her recovery.

 Female-focused groups allow members to discuss private gender-focused topics and and feel safe in same-gendered support groups.